WordPress/gutenberg/packages/scripts/README.md

 When tests fail, both a screenshot and an HTML snapshot will be taken of the page and stored in the `artifacts/` directory at the root of your project.
 These snapshots may help debug failed tests during development or when running tests in a CI environment.

 The `artifacts/` directory can be customized by setting the `WP_ARTIFACTS_PATH` environment variable to the relative path of the desired directory within your project's root.
-For example: to change the default directory from `artifacts/` to `my/custom/artifacts`, you could use `WP_ARTIFACTS_PATH=my/custom/artifacts npm run test:e2e`.
+For example: to change the default directory from `artifacts/` to `my/custom/artifacts`, you could use `WP_ARTIFACTS_PATH=my/custom/artifacts pnpm test:e2e`.

 #### Advanced information

 It uses [Jest](https://jestjs.io/) behind the scenes and you are able to use all of its [CLI options](https://jestjs.io/docs/en/cli.html).
-You can also run `./node_modules/.bin/wp-scripts test:e2e --help` or `npm run test:e2e:help` (as mentioned above) to view all of the available options.
+You can also run `./node_modules/.bin/wp-scripts test:e2e --help` or `pnpm test:e2e:help` (as mentioned above) to view all of the available options.
 Learn more in the [Advanced Usage](#advanced-usage) section.

 Should there be any situation where you want to provide your own Jest config, you can do so.